We're launching an exciting new licensed range of tools in a major collaboration with Europe’s largest conservation charity, the National Trust.

 Founded in 1895 and now with 5.6 million members, the National Trust is a well-loved and trusted conservation charity.
-With 180 registered parks and gardens in the National Trust’s care, it looks after the largest collection of historic parks and gardens in Europe, including many created by the most notable designers.
+It cares for almost 200 registered parks and gardens; the largest collection of historic parks and gardens in Europe, including many created by the most notable designers.
 It is held in the highest regard by gardeners and those who love visiting beautiful gardens, making it a natural fit for a collaboration with us, with our own toolmaking heritage dating back to 1730.

 The new tool range consists of an invaluable core gardening tool set: digging spade; digging fork; trowel; hand fork; round-tined fork; claw cultivator; patio weeding knife; dibber; lopper; hedge shear; topiary shear; bypass secateur; and pocket knife.

 The tools are crafted largely in high-carbon steel, a material which offers superior strength characteristics.
 Dark wood and touches of brass echo the tools’ inherent quality and also give a nod to the garden tools of yesteryear.
 Put simply, they have a unique look, offering gardeners a new option in terms of aesthetic.

 The difference is not merely superficial, however.
 Across the new National Trust range many traditional manufacturing processes, little seen today, are used to create tools which deliver exceptional performance.